xiayufeilucy/challengepy/README.md

 `Example user: Jennifer - username: jen password: pennlabs2019!`

 2. Register: The route for register is `/register`.
 It passes a Flaskform to the frontend which allows users to type in their username, email and password.
 The web will create a new User object and store in the database after the user successfulLy registered.
+The user will be redirected to the login page after they finish registering.